nethackscoreboard-org/matter/README.md

       "require_fields" : [ "conduct", "starttime", "endtime" ]
     },

-Fields list in "require_fields" must be present in a xlogfile line; if one or more of them are missing, the line will be rejected from processing.
+Fields list in `require_fields` must be present in a xlogfile line; if one or more of them are missing, the line will be rejected from processing.

     "feeder" : {
       "regular_fields" : [